Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 These insights can help create a better onboarding experience and more customer-centric products.

-Onboarding feedback is also beneficial for the users to improve product usage and familiarize themselves with key features & settings.
+Onboarding feedback is also beneficial for the users to improve product usage and familiarize themselves with key features and settings.

 The insights you collect from a churned customer are called product cancellation feedback.
 The product survey is shown to the user when they cancel the subscription or service with you.